matteo-passeri/KSP-1.12.5-MOD___Auto-Vessel-Renamer/README.md

 ![image](/Screenshot/Scr4.png?raw=true)

 - Checkbox to toggle on/off the auto renamer

+- Checkbox to toggle on/off the suffix replacement

 - Check while typing if the suffix has the right format